maastroclinic/QuickUMLS/docker/README.md

 #### Add an existing QuickUMLS installation to an image

-1. Clone this repository.
+1. Create a docker file "Dockerfile" with the following content:

-2. Relative to the Dockerfile create the directory ./data/quickumlsdb
+        FROM maastrodocker/quickumls-en:latest
-3. Copy an existing QuickUMLS installation to the created directory (from step 2), directory structure:
+        ADD quickumls-path /data/quickumlsdb

-      - QuickUMLS/docker/data/quickumlsdb/cui-semtypes.db
+2. Edit the "Dockerfile":
-      - QuickUMLS/docker/data/quickumlsdb/umls-simstring.db
+    - The english image "maastrodocker/quickumls-en:latest" is used as default, change if needed.

-3. The English language is set as default, if you prefer another language, edit "DockerfileDataImage" to set the correct FROM image.
+    - Locate this Dockerfile **relative** to an existing docker installation (e.g. quickumls-path), and set the correct quickumls-path.

-4. Run
+3. Build

         $ docker build -t maastrodocker/quickumls-dataimage -f DockerfileDataImage .

-The file "DockerfileDataImage" will add a current QuickUMLS installation to a new image.
+4. The created docker image will contain your quickumls installation and is runnable from windows.